xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-2015-08-04.md

 - [ ] follow up with brandnographer neighbor
 - [ ] create price proposal for COCPlus partnership

+*Linnah:*
+- [ ] meet with Lucio to go over report on 8/5 @4pm

 ###STAFF ISSUES

 ####Finances

 * Financial status: (link to the document at our wiki)
+* need to pay Sean
+* need to define status of Sean's employment
+* should we collect fapiao for that?
+* Linnah & Lucio to talk about report: 8/5 @4pm

 ####Our Neighbors, the Brandnographer